zephxs/enshrouded_dedicated/README.md

 Simple Shell script-set to "Monitor / Backup / Update" Enshrouded dedicated servers.

+Server-Side:
-Server-Side: All the scripts work together to collect realtime informations (every minutes), and once a day backup the server map and upgrade server core files if needed (with SteamCMD).
-They all need to be placed in the PATH of the "enshrouded user" that runs the server binary (enshrouded_server.exe).
+- All the scripts work together to collect realtime informations (every minutes), and once a day backup the server map and upgrade server core files if needed (with SteamCMD).
+- They all need to be placed in the PATH of the "enshrouded user" that runs the server binary (enshrouded_server.exe).

+Client-Side:
-Client-Side: 'enshrd_query' + 'steamquery.py' scripts can be used from any linux manchine to get the server status, infos, and Username(s) that are currently logged in to the server.
+- `enshrd_query` + `steamquery.py` scripts are used to get Enshrouded Server status, base informations, SVN version, and Username(s) that are currently logged in to the server.

 ### "enshrd_query" and "steamquery.py" :